abhinavkakku/Cyber_Security_Interview_Questions/README.md

 1. How is TCP/IP Layer Different from OSI Layers in Networking?
 1. Do you prefer filtered ports or closed ports on your firewall?
 1. What is a firewall?
 What are different types of Firewall ?
-1. How can you bypass firewall?
+1. How can you bypass firewall? or IDS ?
+1. What is Fragmentation attack ?
+1. How can Fragmentation be used as DoS Attack ?
+How can this be avoided or handled ?
 1. Besides firewalls, what other devices are used to enforce network boundaries?
 1. What is a honeypot?
 1. What is the difference between an HIDS and a NIDS?
 Exmaples of both.